Mashashi/flashcard/README.md

 * You may get the response correct and the second flash card be the same.

 * If you don't make a valid selection you will see the message invalid selection on the status bar and the flashcards plugin will not load the data.

+* To swap reply with question hit ctrl+alt+w.
+When a swap is done the current flash card is replaced by a new one.